Trial of Neumann and Sass: Background

 Lithuania's acquisition of the Klaipėda Region damaged the region's economy and resulted in growing unemployment and local hostility towards Lithuania.
 German nationalists began to take advantage of the situation, which worsened over time.

 On 6 April 1923, strikes and demonstrations, organized by nationalists and communists, began in the region.
-At night, unidentified activists demolished monuments of Kaiser Kaiser Wilhelm I and Borussia which had symbolized German culture and statehood in the region.
+At night, unidentified activists demolished monuments of Kaiser Wilhelm I and Borussia, which had symbolized German culture and statehood in the region.
 The German population of the region considered that to be a Lithuanian provocation, but Lithuanians denied.

 Another obstacle to the Lithuanian government's plans to Lithuanize the region and its population was the Klaipėdans' (Memellanders') opposition to the government and their support for pro-German parties in the elections to the Parliament of the Klaipėda Region (Seimelis).
 Moreover, the Germans had considerable influence in all government bodies.
 The anti-Lithuanian activities in the region were heavily financed by various German financial institutions.
-According to Klaipėda Governoe Antanas Merkys (1927–1932), the deteriorating situation of the region was dangerous in 1927, and in 1930, school curriculums classified Lithuanian as a foreign language, which was seldom studied.
+According to Klaipėda Governor Antanas Merkys (1927–1932), the deteriorating situation of the region was dangerous in 1927, and in 1930, school curriculums classified Lithuanian as a foreign language, which was seldom studied.

 On 29 June 1931, Joseph Goebbels participated in an event in nearby Tilsit and claimed that the aim of the National Socialists was for the Klaipėda Region to be ceded to Germany as part of the restoration of the pre-war German borders.
 This rhetoric was supported by the Nazi press.

 The German-Lithuanian Klaipėda Regional Union, whose members slandered Lithuanians and advocated for the region to be returned to Germany, was established in Berlin and had branches in Tilsit and Königsberg.
-The “Kulturverband der Deutschen Litauens” financed German schools, boarding schools, bookstores, libraries and clubs; organized celebrations and, from 1933, actively promoted National Socialism in Lithuania.
+The “Kulturverband der Deutschen Litauens” financed German schools, boarding schools, bookstores, libraries, and clubs; it also organized celebrations and, from 1933, actively promoted National Socialism in Lithuania.
 The anti-Lithuanian activities were co-ordinated and financed by the German consulate in Klaipėda.